ncatlab/nlab-content/pages/6/2/1/8/18126/content.md

 Finally assume that every open subspace is the disjoint union of its connected components.
 Let $x$ be a point and $U_x \supset \{x\}$ a neighbourhood.
 We need to show that $U_x$ contains a connected neighbourhood of $x$.

 But, by definition, $U_x$ contains an open neighbourhood of $x$ and by assumption this decomposes as the disjoint union of its connected components.
 One of these contains $x$.
-Since in a [[disjoint union space]] all summands are open, this is the required connected open neighbourhod.
+Since in a [[disjoint union space]] all summands are open, this is the required connected open neighbourhood.

 =--